-All entrants under 18 can receive their certificate and feedback within 4 weeks of entry, and can enter at any point of the year.
-The parcel containing the entry must be marked ‘Under 18s Fast Feedback Programme’ to be eligible.
+All entrants aged 18 and under can receive their certificate and feedback within 4 weeks of entry, and can enter at any point of the year.
+All entries must arrive with a completed under 18s entry form.
+The parcel containing the entry must be clearly marked ‘U18 Fast Feedback’ to be eligible.

-Our Fast Feedback programme for under 18s was developed to address the special circumstance that young people face in the criminal justice sector.
+Our Fast Feedback programme for those 18 and under was developed to address the special circumstance that young people face in the criminal justice sector.
 Sentences are often short and young people move through the system much more quickly.
 It provides an opportunity for young people to have their work recognised and celebrated before they move on.

 Read more about the Fast Feedback Programme.

 We produce Art Aid sheets to help inspire learners in prisons and other secure settings.
 On each PDF you will find a couple of activities that can be done using simple materials, and samples of past entries to the Koestler Awards.

 We’re working with education provider Novus to help distribute these, through in-cell screens and paper packs, to their learners.
 If you’re an education provider or prison arts organisation, you can also download and use the sheets.
 (Please drop us a note to let us know you did.)